Telcrome/ai-trainer/README.md

 Docker and the provided DOCKERFILE support is currently experimental as it proved to slow down the annotation GUI too much.
 When the transition to a web GUI is completed docker will be supported again.

+# Contribution

+### Tutorials inside the repo

+- Do not use jupyter notebooks